 Beyond the Oil Change: Routine Equipment Maintenance

-Usually readily accessible, the suction screen should be checked in the routine maintenance of your equipment.
 During routine maintenance, the oil level should be regularly monitored and changed based on the equipment specifications.
-Whether your off-highway transmission is a Twin Disc, Funk, ZF, Dana Spicer, Clark Hurth, Carraro or some other manufacturer, knowing what to look for is the key to preventing problems, so below are some additional checks that can be easily performed to help your maintenance department recognize changing conditions inside the drivetrain.
+Whether your off-highway transmission is a Twin Disc, Funk, ZF, Dana Spicer, Clark Hurth, Carraro or some other manufacturer, knowing what to look for is the key to preventing problems.
+Below are some additional checks that can be easily performed to help your maintenance department recognize changing conditions inside the drivetrain.

-Step Two: Check suction screens as a first indicator of a potential problem.
+Step Two: Check suction screens as an indicator of a potential problem.
 Suction screens must be removed and checked at every oil change.
 Any material found in the screen should be studied for an impending problem.
 One commonly asked question: What is the average amount of metal to see from normal wear?
-This is difficult question to answer with transmissions, as they have wear components inside them and a baseline must be established.
+This is a difficult question to answer with transmissions, as they have wear components inside them and a baseline must be established.
 You can look at the material and determine if further review is necessary.
-Note: that when Oil has been changed several times without cleaning the suction screen, material buildup may be found.
+Note: When the oil has been changed several times without cleaning the suction screen, material buildup may be found.
 In this case, the suction screen shall be cleaned and reinstalled and then checked again at half the standard oil change interval.

-Palmer Johnson Power Systems transmission experts often assist companies in analyzing transmission filters, suction screen material and oil sample reports.
+Palmer Johnson Power Systems transmission experts often assist companies in analyzing transmission filters, suction screen material, and oil sample reports.
 As the authorized transmission distributor and service center for Funk Manufacturing, Dana Spicer Off-Highway, Carraro, ZF Off-highway and Twin Disc we work closely with the transmissions manufacturer’s engineers to identify where certain metals are used in the transmission.
 Knowing where a metal is used can make all the difference in identifying when spikes in certain metals are related to common wear parts or are more severe and are cause for concern.
 Contact us with any additional questions you may have relating to the service of your off-highway transmission.